debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 -- name: "orders"
 -- sql:  "CREATE TABLE orders (id INTEGER PRIMARY KEY, item TEXT, amount REAL)"
 ```
-We just need to parse the sql string to get the schema of the table.

-We also have to maintain a map that keeps a relation between pages of the database and which table are they associated with.
+To know the schema of a table, the connector reads this SQL string and parses it, extracting column names, declared types, and constraints.
+This is different from other connectors which can query a structured catalog directly.

+### The Rowid Alias
+When a column is declared `INTEGER PRIMARY KEY`, SQLite makes it an alias for the table's internal rowid and omits it from the record body entirely.
+If the connector does not account for this, it reads NULL for that column.
+The schema registry should flag such columns during parsing so the WAL page decoder knows to substitute the rowid value rather than reading from the record body.

+### Root Page Mapping
+The `rootpage` value tells the connector which page number in the .db file is the root of that table's B-tree.
 When a WAL frame arrives, the connector knows the page number that changed but not which table it belongs to.
-By maintaining a rootpage to table name map the connector can immediately identify which table a WAL frame is modifying.
+So we need to maintain a root page to table name map built from sqlite_master to identify which table a WAL frame is modifying.

+### Schema Change Detection
+SQLite increments PRAGMA schema_version on every DDL operation.
+The connector can poll this value each streaming cycle.
+When it changes, SqliteDatabaseSchema re-reads sqlite_master, rebuilds the column map, and emits a schema change event.

+### Rough Structure of Schema Handling Module
 ![alt text](images/module2.png)

-`SqliteValueConverter` handles the affinity-to-Kafka-Connect type mapping.SQLite uses five type affinities rather than strict types.
-The connector maps these to Kafka Connect schema types:
+`SqliteDatabaseSchema` is the single entry point for all schema information in the connector.
+It reads from `sqlite_master` which produces two outputs: a table to columns map (storing column names, types, rowid-alias flags, and primary key information for each table) and a rootpage to table map (which tells the WAL parsing engine which table a given page number belongs to).

+It uses `SqliteValueConverter` to handle the mapping from SQLite's type affinities to Kafka Connect schema types, keeping type conversion logic separate from schema introspection logic.
+The third responsibility of  `SqliteDatabaseSchema` is polling `PRAGMA schema_version` each cycle and triggering a full re-read of `sqlite_master` when it changes.

+**The following table represents the SQLite Affinity to Kafka Connect Type mapping:**
 | SQLite Affinity  | Kafka Connect Type |
 |--------|--------|
 | INTEGER   | INT64 |